 Child Support

-In California, without an agreement of the parties to a different amount, child support must be established pursuant to a statewide guideline calculator.
+In California, unless the parties agree to a different amount, child support must be calculated using a statewide guideline calculator.
 Many factors affect the statewide guideline calculator, such as the parties’ respective incomes, the amount of time the child spends with each parent, job-related deductions, and new relationships.

 Move-Away / Relocations

-One of the most hotly contested areas of family law are the “move-away” or relocation cases.
-You must know the current state of the law as it pertains to a move-away case regardless if you asking for the move or trying to prevent one.
+One of the hottest areas of family law is the “move-away” or relocation cases.
+You must know the current state of the law as it pertains to a move-away case, regardless of whether you are asking for the move or trying to prevent one.

 Military Divorces